 Damascus is the oldest living city in the world.

-It is the capital of the Umayyad Empire, the biggest empire the world has ever seen.
+It is the capital of the Umayyad Empire, the largest empire the world has ever seen.

-It is where Saint Paul the Apostle was converted and began preaching Christianity to the world.
+It is the city where Saint Paul the Apostle was converted to Christianity and started preaching the new testament to the world.

-It is where the head of John the Baptist is enshrined in the city’s main mosque.
+It is the city where the head of John the Baptist is enshrined in the city’s main mosque.

-It is the city whose religious harmony defeated the Crusaders, and the city which many believe will see the return of Jesus Christ.
+It is the defiant city whose tolerance continues to undo the Crusades, and the place which many believe will see the return of Jesus Christ.

 Ibn Jubair, a famous 12th century Andalusian traveller